khalid-el-masnaoui/docker-nginx-exploring/README.md

 ## _Custom nginx images for development and production_

-Exploring docker by creating custom nginx images for development and production, seprately as well as usinga  multi-stage build
+Exploring docker by creating custom nginx images for development and production, seprately as well as usinga  multi-stage build.
+And mapping the container user UID with the host UID to make shared files (via volumes) accessibles.

 ## NGINX Configurations :gear:

 The Nginx images under this repository are all using default configurations.
+Nginx is running under www-data user with UID mapped to the host local user's UID

 ## Docker :hammer_and_wrench:
 By default, the Docker will expose ports 80/tcp and 443/tcp, so change this within the